Journal of Transport and Land Use

 The Journal of Transport and Land Use is an open access peer-reviewed academic journal covering the interaction of transport and land use that was established in 2008.
 As of August 2011, it is the official journal of the World Society for Transport and Land Use Research.
 It is operated on a volunteer basis with institutional support from the Center for Transportation Studies and the Networks, Economics, and Urban Systems Research Group at the University of Minnesota, where it is published three times per year.
-The editor-in-chief is David M. Levinson.
+The founding editor is David M. Levinson and the editor-in-chief since 2023 is Ying Song.